 Cover pot with a lid, take it off the heat, and let eggs stand with the lid on for about 14 minutes for extra large eggs, 12 minutes for large, and 10 minutes for medium sized eggs.

-Place eggs in a bowl of cool water (Tip: Use a spaghetti serving spoon to transfer eggs to bowl).
+Once done, place eggs in a bowl of cool water.
+Helpful tip: Use kitchen tongs to transfer to avoid burns.

 Once cool, refrigerate eggs for up to a week.

-Everyone has their own method for peeling hard-boiled eggs, but I like to tap the egg on the counter, roll it with my hand on the counter a couple times, and peel it under running water.
-I hope this helps you achieve perfect eggs!
-Enjoy!
+Everyone has their own method for peeling hard-boiled eggs, but I like to tap the egg on the counter, roll it with my hand on the counter a couple of times, and peel it under running water.
+They peel so easily and turn out great!

 One of the simple joys in life is Everything But The Bagel seasoning blend!

 Most stores seem to have it now, and you can even make a homemade version HERE!
 If you have not tried it over a hard-boiled egg, then do this immediately!
 It’s the BEST low carb snack EVER!